 Penn State did not win or fix any games, jigger any grades or award any illegal benefits through Sandusky's crimes or the cover-up.
 An athletic association's involvement in this matter should end there.

 Billion dollar taxpayer-funded institutions of higher learning with obligations and commitments to the well-being and futures of thousands--in this case tens of thousands--of students, faculty, alumni, employees and taxpayers all over the world cannot be held accountable to the sanctimonious and self-serving decisions of some semi-regulated, quasi-affiliated football/basketball television network posing as the protectors of amateur athletics.

-Is the NCAA--a national institution-- now going to step in each time and steal millions of in-state taxpayer dollars that would otherwise pay for the educations and jobs of thousands of blameless students and workers by slamming the university with crippling fines and penalties?
+Is the NCAA--a national institution-- now going to step in each time someone breaks the law and steal millions of in-state taxpayer dollars that would otherwise pay for the educations and jobs of thousands of blameless students and workers by slamming the university with crippling fines and penalties?
 That prospect is particularly galling when you consider that those same people are already paying for the legal system that will be trying those cases--both criminal and civil-- in the first place.

-PSU football should have gotten the death penalty for a year and a loss of scholarships for a period of years thereafter.
+PSU football should have gotten the NCAA death penalty for a year and a loss of scholarships for a period of years thereafter.
 All other punishments should have been, have been and will continue to be handled by the legal system--not the jokers at the ridiculous and corrupt NCAA.
 They are way out of their jurisdiction here.